 But what does “independent” mean?
 Quite simply, it describes the fact that one’s position of higher authority is not affected by a person in a position of lower authority.
 For example, the President of the United States has the authority to appoint the Attorney General.
 The President also has the authority to retain or terminate this person.
 In the event any of these actions are taken (appointment, retention, or termination), the President’s position as head of the Executive Branch is neither strengthened nor threatened.
 If the President fires the AG, she does not have to worry about the AG firing her since the AG does not have this authority.
 The President’s position is independent of the people under her authority.

-These two principles are demonstrated in the two major forms of Protestant church government.
-In a denomination such as the Anglican Church, a higher authority within the denomination, a Bishop, appoints people to lower positions of authority, pastors and deacons.
-The Bishop then acts as an independent higher authority over these people in order to evaluate them and hold them accountable.
+These two principles are demonstrated in the three major forms of Protestant church government.
+In an episcopal denomination such as the Anglican Church, higher authorities within the denomination, a vestry and bishop, appoint people to lower positions of authority, pastors and deacons.
+The vestry and bishop then act as an independent higher authority over these people in order to evaluate them and hold them accountable.
 Similarly, in congregational churches, the congregation itself is the higher authority which appoints pastors and deacons.
 The congregation also evaluates and holds these people accountable.

 Looking through the Bible, we find numerous examples of these principles in practice.
 In one example, God appointed Saul as King.
 God, acting as an independent higher authority, appointed Saul to a position of lower authority to rule over Israel.
 God also removed Saul after he deemed him no longer worthy to hold that position.
 For God to both appoint and remove Saul did not affect God’s position of authority; it did not strengthen his position and it did not threaten it.